weblocks-framework/weblocks-cms/README.md

 You can also use `(weblocks-cms:make-tree-edit-for-model-description < model description >)` to put tree where you want.

 You should also override `weblocks-cms:tree-item-title` method for your models, default title gives only debug information.

+### Field Types

+Choice yes/no     - turns into boolean value `T` or `NIL`, displays in grid as "Yes" or "No" Integer           - turns into integer number
+String            - turns into string
+Few lines of text - textarea, turns into string, displays in grid as excerpt Text editor       - tinymce editor, turns into string, displays in grid as excerpt from text with stripped html tags Date and time     - date and time using Twitter Bootstrap widgets, turns into universal time (integer), displays in grid as date
+Single choice     - single choice from list, turns into keyword.
+List of values should be entered into "Type Data" textarea one at line.
+Multiple choices  - multiple choices from list, turns into list of keywords.
+List of values should be entered into "Type Data" textarea one at line.
+File              - writes string into object and puts file into `< getcwd >/pub/upload/< model name >-< field name >/` Single relation   - used in few cases
+    1. For a tree, when adding Single relation with name `parent` model will be automatically displayed as a tree and field will be used to connect branches.
+      `tree-item-title` method can be implemented for a normal appearance
+    2. For relation with a tree, in this case you should write tree model name into "Type Data" textarea.
+      `weblocks-cms:tree-item-title` method can be implemented for a normal appearance
+    3. For relation with other model, not a tree, in this case you should write model name into "Type Data" textarea.
+      `weblocks-cms:bootstrap-typeahead-title` method can be implemented for a normal appearance